 - disposal derived from the normal operations of vessels, aircraft, platforms, or other man-made structures at sea such as sewage and galley scraps.
 For these discharges, you must comply with legislation administered by the Australian Maritime Safety Authority

 - placing matter for a purpose other than disposal, provided that such placement is not contrary to the aims of the London Protocol

-- scattering human ashes at sea (however, you need a permit to make a sea burial).
+- scattering human ashes at sea (however, you need a permit to perform a sea burial).

 Waters within the limits of the state

 Australian waters do not include waters defined as those within the limits of a state or territory.
-Waters within state and territory limits were set out in Letters Patent issued by the Governors of each of the states.
-The limits may include features such as bays, gulfs, estuaries, rivers, creeks, inlets, ports or harbours.
+Waters within state and territory limits were set out in Letters Patent issued by the Governors of each of the states during Federation.
+The limits may include features such as bays, gulfs, estuaries, rivers, creeks, inlets, ports, or harbours.